AEdgecombe/solana-config-advisor/README.md

 ## Deployment

 The frontend is built into static assets and distributed globally via the Vercel CDN.
 The Node.js API gateway runs as a long-lived web service on Render.
-The backend is fully stateless — sensitive node telemetry is never persisted — and the two tiers are decoupled so each can scale and redeploy independently.
+The backend is fully stateless, sensitive node telemetry is never persisted, and the two tiers are decoupled so each can scale and redeploy independently.